 Certification in accordance with the German accreditation body

-An additional option for regular calibration may be the non-standardised 3.1 inspection certificate.
+A further option for regular calibration may be the non-standardised 3.1 inspection certificate.

 Practical examples

-Adjustment before calibration can be handy
+Adjustment before calibration can be useful

 Note